McJackTang/MMPD_rPPG_dataset/README.md

 ### Unsupervised Signal Processing Methods（Subset）

 We evaluated six traditional unsupervised methods in our dataset.
-In the skin tone comparison, we excluded the exercise, natural light, and walking conditions to eliminate any confounding factors and concentrate on the task at hand.
+In the skin tone comparison, we excluded the exercise, natural light, and walking conditions to eliminate any confounding factors and concentrate on the task.
 Similarly, the motion comparison experiments excluded the exercise and natural light conditions, while the light comparison experiments excluded the exercise and walking conditions.
-This approach enabled us to exclude cofouding factors and better understand the unique challenges posed by each task.
+This approach enabled us to exclude cofounding factors and better understand the unique challenges posed by each task.

 <img src='https://github.com/McJackTang/Markdown_images/blob/main/unsupervised.jpg' width = 70% height = 70%/>

 ### Supervised Deep Learning Methods（Subset）
-In this paper, we investigated how state-of-the-art supervised neural network performs on MMPD and studied the influence of skin tone, motion, and light.
+In this paper, we investigated how state-of-the-art supervised neural networks perform on MMPD and studied the influence of skin tone, motion, and light.
 We used the same exclusion criteria as the evaluation on unsupervised methods.

 <img src='https://github.com/McJackTang/Markdown_images/blob/main/supervised.jpg' width = 70% height = 70% />